hn-rg/hn-rg.github.io/_tabs/members/duebler.md

 ## Short CV

-Since 2023: PhD Student at Max Planck Institute for Security and Privacy / Ruhr-University Bochum
+- Since 2023: PhD Student at Max Planck Institute for Security and Privacy / Ruhr-University Bochum
+- 10/2022 - 12/2022: Research fellow at Fraunhofer Institute for Software and Systems Engineering
-- 2020 - 2022: M.Sc. in Mathematics at Ruhr-University Bochum
+- 10/2020 - 09/2022: M.Sc. in Mathematics at Ruhr-University Bochum
+- - 10/2020 - 09/2022: Working Student at Fraunhofer Institute for Software and Systems Engineering
-- 2017 - 2020: B.Sc. in Mathematics at Ruhr-University Bochum
+- 10/2017 - 09/2020: B.Sc. in Mathematics at Ruhr-University Bochum
+- - 08/2019 - 09/2019: Internship at Fraunhofer Institute for Software and Systems Engineering

 ## Contact